 - changes in the surface of a mole, including scaling, oozing, bleeding, or the appearance of a bump or nodule

 If two of the above symptoms are present, a doctor will normally refer a person to a skin cancer specialist for further assessment.

-Regular and intense exposure to sunlight significantly increases the risk of melanoma.
+Intermittent and intense exposure to sunlight at any time in a person’s life significantly increases their risk of melanoma.

-However, the role of UV light in the development of melanomas on nonexposed areas, such as the sole of the foot, remains unclear.
+However, the role of UV light in the development of melanomas on unexposed areas, such as the sole of the foot, remains unclear.

-Melanoma on rarely exposed areas of skin may result from genetic changes that are different from those in areas that receive regular exposure to sunlight.
+Melanoma on rarely exposed areas of the skin may result from genetic changes that are different from those in body areas that receive regular exposure to sunlight.

 Other risk factors for melanoma include: